 Audacity is a very competent free sound editor available online.
 It gives consumers a complete series of mastering and editing tools, with the inclusion of noxious waveform and more than single-track editing.
 Since it is free, it is the most easily available application to anyone who is just starting with audio editing.
-It comes with a lot of effects that include things like treble, bass, noise removal, distortion, etc. It also brings with it the analysis tools such as silence finder, beat finder, sound finder, etc. Audacity supports nearly all the audio file formats like WAV, MP3, PCM, AIFF, OGG Vorbis, AC3, FLAC, WMA, AMR, MP4, etc.
+It comes with many effects that include treble, bass, noise removal, distortion, etc. It also brings with it the analysis tools such as silence finder, beat finder, sound finder, etc. Audacity supports nearly all the audio file formats like WAV, MP3, PCM, AIFF, OGG Vorbis, AC3, FLAC, WMA, AMR, MP4, etc.

-Reaper is an audio editing application that is very strong and rich with features which in comparison is inexpensive than some of the other alternatives that are available.
-Reaper brings with it the assistance for more than one tracks and has exceptional multichannel assistance with sixty-four channels in a single track.
+Reaper is an audio editing application that is very strong and rich with features that, in comparison, is inexpensive than some of the other alternatives that are available.
+Reaper brings with its assistance for more than one tracks and has exceptional multichannel assistance with sixty-four channels in a single track.
 It has the potential to record sound to stereo, mono, or even audio files that are multichannel directly, together with the capability to record to more than one disks simultaneously for data lay-off if that is something you wish.
 Reaper allows you to register effects in real-time, non-pernicious fashion, put nearly any MIDI or third party plugin and even has real-time time extending and pitch shifting abilities which it incorporates into the mix.

 Ableton Live is very famous for electronic music production and with musicians.
-Ableton Live comes with limitless MIDI tracks and audio so you can stack up numerous layers of tracks into your work as per your requirement.
+Ableton Live comes with limitless MIDI tracks and audio, so you can stack up numerous layers of tracks into your work as per your requirement.
 It also has 256 mono input, MIDI capture, and output channels.
-Additionally, you get 70 GB of a built-in sound library that you can utilize in your projects, includes fifteen application instruments, and about forty-six sound effects.
+Additionally, you get 70 GB of a built-in sound library that you can utilize in your projects, which includes fifteen application instruments and about forty-six sound effects.
 Pitch correction is not available, and appending effects such as fades it’s not as simple as in other software such as Pro Tools.